Building Climate Resilience Through Social Protection

 As climate-related risks escalate across Asia and the Pacific, the need to equip vulnerable communities with tools for resilience is more urgent than ever.
 Social protection (SP) systems -when designed with adaptive features - can serve as powerful instruments to help individuals and communities anticipate, absorb, and adapt longer-term to the impacts of climate shocks and stresses.
 Yet, climate-responsive measures are still nascent in SP operations, and many development practitioners are not yet familiar with its potential.

 This learning event is designed to address that gap.
-It will bring together a diverse group of developing member country (DMC) representatives and ADB staff for a focused, hands-on exploration of how adaptive SP can be embedded into ongoing and future operations.
+It brought together a diverse group of developing member country (DMC) representatives and ADB staff for a focused, hands-on exploration of how adaptive SP can be embedded into ongoing and future operations.

 Program and Learning Materials